ghiscoding/angular-validation/readme.md

 <a name="regex"></a>
 Regular Expressions (Regex)
 --------------------
-From the example displayed, I introduce the custom regular expression, there is no limitation on regex itself and you can even use the pipe " | " within it and without being scared of interfering with the other validation filters BUT you have to follow a specific pattern (a writing pattern that is), and if you don't, well it will fail.
+From the example displayed, I introduce the custom regular expression, there is no limitation on regex itself and you can even use the pipe " | " within it and without being scared of interfering with the other validation filters BUT you have to follow a specific pattern (a writing pattern that is), and if you don't, well it will simply fail.
 Let's explain how it works...

 Regex validation is divided in 4 specific parts (Step #1-4).

 Let's use the previous [Examples](#examples) #5 and extract the information out of it to see how it works.
 Step #1-4 are for explanation only, at the end we show the full regex (make sure there is no spaces).

-1. Start and End the filter with the following `regex: :regex` which tells the directive where to extract it.
+1. Start &amp; end the filter with the following `regex: :regex` which tells the directive where to extract it.

-2. Custom error message `YYWW` (what do we want to display to the user)
+2. Custom error message `YYWW` (what do we want to display to the user, it will be appended to INVALID_PATTERN, refer to the translation file.
+In english it will display the following:  Must be following this format: YYWW)

 3. Followed by a separator which basically says... after `:=` separator comes the regex pattern